amadejzr/pixel_floppy_public/privacy_policy.md

 ---

 ## 7. Changes to This Policy
-We may update this Privacy Policy occasionally.
+This Privacy Policy may be updated occasionally.
-Updates will be posted on the public page where this document is hosted.
+Updates will be published where this document is publicly available.

 ---

 ## 8. Contact

-If you have questions about privacy or data use, please contact:
+For privacy-related questions or concerns, please contact:

 **Amadej Jerlah s.p.**
-📧 **amadej@jerlah.com**
+Email: **amadej@jerlah.com**